myoluk/image-encryption/README.md

 ## About

-- This program makes encrypted images with self alogrithm
+- Encrypts and decrypts images with custom algorithm

-- Images can encrypt with a key or default key
+- Images can encrypt with a key or with a default key

 - Images can be RGB, grayscale etc.